callumhackett/callumhackett.github.io/_posts/2022-11-11-jessye-norman-remastered.md

 # optional, overrides defaults
 type: article # defaults to website, otherwise one of: article, music, video
 description: In 1984, Jessye Norman gave an unforgettable live performance of a Poulenc song, though only poor audio survives.
 Here, I discuss the performance and offer a remastering with notes on my processing setup. # in blog index, HTML meta and social media snippets
-og_image: /assets/images/social/jessye-norman.jpg # path to an image for social media shares, AR 1.9:1, typically 1200x630, begin with /
+image: /assets/images/social/jessye-norman.jpg # path to an image for social media shares, AR 1.9:1, typically 1200x630, begin with /
 social_image_alt: Jessye Norman # description of the social image
+comments: true # uncomment for a Disqus thread
 ---
 # Remastering Jessye Norman